lepiku/arch-dotfiles/docs/arch-install.md

 > WORK IN PROGRESS

 This is my arch install guide written while I setup my Arch Linux install on my laptop.
 Windows is already installed and this guide is going to install Arch Linux as a **dual boot**.

+Background:
 For more than 4 years I have used this laptop for Computer Science study at my college.
 I installed Windows and Arch Linux on the laptop.
 Although the Linux Operating works fine after more than 4 years, Windows is a different story.
 It might take 10 minutes just to get to the lock screen on Windows, even though I can boot Linux in less than a minute.
 One of the main reason why it's slow is that I used a spinning hard disk drive (HDD) for booting Windows.
 Therefore, I decided to reinstall my Windows on a brand new SSD.
 Fortunately, I can add an NVME SSD on my laptop, thus I can use the HDD as a backup drive.
-Here's what I did:

 ## 1. Preparation

 I would install Arch Linux on the remaining 443GB unallocated space on the SSD, then I would reuse the HDD as a backup drive.

-Hardware:
+My hardware:

 - Laptop ([Acer Swift 3 SF314-54G](https://www.acer.com/us-en/support/product-support/SF314-54G/) from 2018)

-Drives:
+My drives:

 - [WD Blue WD10SPZX](https://www.westerndigital.com/products/internal-drives/wd-blue-mobile-sata-hdd?sku=WD10SPZX) 1TB HDD
 - [WD Black SN850X](https://www.westerndigital.com/products/internal-drives/wd-black-sn850x-nvme-ssd?sku=WDS100T2X0E) 1TB NVME SSD

-Partitions:
+Drive partitions:

 - 1TB NVME SSD
   1. 100MB EFI (FAT32)